Find out about: housing for migrants

 An individual who receives a positive asylum decision and has refugee status is required to leave the accommodation they were allocated as an asylum seeker.
 Refugees have the same housing rights as UK citizens.
 A refugee who is homeless is entitled to apply for social housing from the local authority in which they received accommodation as an asylum seeker [this is known as their ‘local connection’ within homelessness legislation].
 However, like anyone in the UK who presents themselves to a local authority as homeless, they must fulfil certain criteria to be prioritised for social housing; this may include, for example, those with children or those who have additional needs.

-Migrant workers tend to rent accommodation in the private sector.
-Anecdotal evidence suggests that many migrant workers will occupy cheaper, private rented housing in Yorkshire and the Humber.
-Migrant workers have different rights to social housing according to their immigration status.
-The Housing rights website gives information on housing rights for different types of new migrants.
+Newly-arrived migrants tend to rent accommodation in the private sector.
+Anecdotal evidence suggests that many migrants will occupy cheaper, private rented housing in Yorkshire and the Humber.

 People with No Recourse to Public Funds [NRPF]